 212 Commonwealth was designed by Peabody and Stearns, architects, and built in 1879-1880 by Vinal & Dodge, masons, and Andrew Anderson, carpenter, as the home of wholesale grocer Benjamin Warren Munroe and his wife, Ellen Hedge (Lunt) Munroe.
 He is shown as the owner on the original building permit application, dated November 28, 1879.

-212 Commonwealth was built on a lot 26 feet wide on land that originally was sold by the Commonwealth of Massachusetts at public auction in October of 1879.
-Benjamin Munroe either was the successful bidder or acquired the right to purchase the land from the successful bidder.
+212 Commonwealth was built on a lot 26 feet wide on land that originally was sold by the Commonwealth of Massachusetts by privately negotiated contract (not at public auction) on October 25, 1879.
+The contract probably was with Benjamin Munroe, but may have been with someone else from whom he acquired the right to purchase the land.
 He held that right by January 24, 1880, when he entered into an agreement with George Quincy, owner of the house at 214 Commonwealth, to purchase a six inch strip of land with the eastern half of the party wall on it.

 Construction of 212 Commonwealth started soon thereafter.
 However, Benjamin Munroe did not complete his purchase of the land until well after the house was completed.
 On June 2, 1885, he purchased a 26 foot wide lot from the Commonwealth.
 On June 4, 1885, he sold a six inch strip to the east, with the eastern half of the party wall on it, to Henry C. Jackson, who subsequently built his home at 208 Commonwealth.
 And on June 18, 1885, he purchased the six inch strip to the west (with half of the party wall with 214 Commonwealth on it) from George Quincy, consistent with the agreement five years earlier.